 Every project lists its file in the following categories:

 Looker Data Model exists in two states: Production Mode and Development Mode.

 In Production Mode, users explore Looker data.
-It enables analyses and creation of content for business users.
-Look ML files in this mode are treated as read-only.
+It enables analyses and the creation of content for business users.
+Look, ML files in this mode are treated as read-only.

-If you want to change your LookML, enter into Development Mode.
-This mode privately access the separate vision of data model.
+If you want to change your LookML, enter it into Development Mode.
+This mode privately accesses the separate vision of the data model.
 Once done, you can merge the project with Production.

 Switching In and Out of Development Mode

-Development Mode can be switched on and off by either of methods:
+Development Mode can be switched on and off by either of the methods:

 While you are still in Development mode, you will observe the following changes:

 Looker’s IDE is integrated with Git.
 This enables private copy edit in LookML files in Development Mode.
 Git can be used to Commit and Push changes to Production.
 Looker automatically manages Git workflows for these changes.